• Skip to primary navigation

 • Salt - is used as a seasoning to enhance its flavour.

-• Strain the yoghurt as this will make it creamier and thicker so that it doesn't become too runny after adding the oil and vinegar - we want a dip like consistency and not a yoghurt sauce remember.
+This is a crucial step for the perfect tzatziki as it will make it creamier and thicker so that it doesn't become too runny after adding the oil and vinegar - we want a dip-like consistency and not a yoghurt sauce

 Short on time?
 Then use just one cup of Greek yoghurt.
 Allow it to strain in the fridge while you are preparing the remainder of your ingredients.